-The Commonwealth Fund — among the first private foundations started by a woman philanthropist, Anna M. Harkness — was established in 1918 with the broad charge to enhance the common good.
+The Commonwealth Fund was established in 1918 with the broad charge to enhance the common good.
+Its founder, Anna M. Harkness, is among the first women to start a private foundation.

-Today, the mission of The Commonwealth Fund is to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including low-income people, the uninsured, and people of color.
+Today, the mission of the Commonwealth Fund is to promote a high-performing, equitable health care system that achieves better access, improved quality, and greater efficiency, particularly for society’s most vulnerable, including people of color, people with low income, and those who are uninsured.

 The Fund carries out this mandate by supporting independent research on health care issues and making grants to improve health care practice and policy.
 An international program in health policy is designed to stimulate innovative policies and practices in the United States and other industrialized countries.